viraldog/Coding_Fundamentals_ASPIRE/README.md

 # Coding Fundamentals ASPIRE GitHub

 Welcome to our  coding workshop!
-This repo contains all of your lessons and activities!
+This repo contains all of our lessons and activities!
 You can always come back to this on your own, and review what we went over at any point

 ## How To Use For The First Time